aredn/documentation/arednGettingStarted/node_status.rst

 |

 Node Icons
-  Each node in the *Local Nodes* or *Neighborhood Nodes* lists may have an icon that indicates its status.
+  Each node in *Neighborhood Nodes* list may have an icon that indicates its status.

   |icon7| indicates an RF link